 scroll ⬇️ to get the free pattern & tutorial

 Bob knows he has a long way to go to work on it.
-He still has to finish normal school and then, architect school and then, get real work experience, before he will be allowed to build an auditorium.
+He still has to finish normal school and then, architect school and then get real work experience before he is allowed to build an auditorium.
 But because it is his dream, he is willing to be patient and work for it.
-He knows it’s a long road to achieving his dreams but he knows it is what he wants, and it will be worth it in the end.
+He knows it’s a long road to achieving his dreams, but he knows it is what he wants, and it will be worth it in the end.

-Right down, Bob, the sock beaver is sitting down by the stream, with his hoodie down, sketching on a drawing pad a futuristic home.
-He believes in conserving the environment he lives in, so he is designing a house with plenty of skylight for natural indoor lighting, solar panels for energy, and water filtering tanks for water recycling.
-He has also designed that the house is surrounded by many tall trees, so the surroundings will always remain cool.
-This way, Bob believes the home can keep the earth safer and cleaner longer.
+Right down, Bob, the sock beaver, is sitting down by the stream, with his hoodie down, sketching on a drawing pad a futuristic home.
+He believes in conserving the environment he lives in, so he is designing a house with plenty of skylights for natural indoor lighting, solar panels for energy, and water filtering tanks for water recycling.
+He has also designed the house to be surrounded by many tall trees, so the surroundings will always remain cool.
+This way, Bob believes the home can keep the earth safer and cleaner for longer.

 Once he is finished, he will be sending his sketch to the mayor’s office as part of a worldwide campaign to build environmentally-friendly homes.
 The competition invited all interested building designers and architects to send in sketches of their most creative environmentally-friendly homes.
 Bob the sock beaver really hopes he can win it because it means a scholarship to the Massachusetts Institute of Technology, which has the best architectural program in the world!